Technical specification

 exp (Expires) 1530295852 - the expiration time of the certificate (in Unix epoch format).

-iat (Issued At) 1530267052 - the time of issue of the certificate (in Unix epoch format).
+iat (Issued At) 1530267052 - the time of issuance of the certificate (in Unix epoch format).

 sub (Subject) EE60001019906 - the identifier of the authenticated user (personal identification code or eIDAS identifier) with the prefix of the country code of the citizen (country codes based on the ISO 3166-1 alpha-2 standard).
 NB! eIDAS identifier length may be a maximum of 256 characters.